Some Estimates of Virtual Element Methods for Fourth Order Problems: Abstract

 \section{Abstract}

-We employed the techniques developed for second order problem to obtain the new estimates of Virtual Element Method for fourth order operator.
-The projection and interpolation error estimates are included.
-Also, the biharmonic problem is solved by Virtual Element Method.
-The optimal error estimates between exact solutions and the computable numerical solutions are obtained.
+In this paper, we employ the techniques developed for second order operators to obtain the new estimates of Virtual Element Method for fourth order operators.
+The analysis is based on elements with proper shape regularity.
+Estimates for projection and interpolation operators are derived.
+Also, the biharmonic problem is solved by Virtual Element Method, optimal error estimates are obtained.
+Our choice of the discrete form for the right hand side function relaxes the regularity requirement in previous work and the error estimates between exact solutions and the computable numerical solutions are provided.